PeakSat/yamcs-instance/README.md

 The Mission Database describes the telemetry and commands that are processed by Yamcs.
 It tells Yamcs how to decode packets or how to encode telecommands.

-The .xml files (located in yamcs-instance/src/main/yamcs/mdb) contain all the information regarding the parameters, the contianers and the commands used in AcubeSAT Yamcs Instance.
+The .xml files (located in yamcs-instance/src/main/yamcs/mdb) contain all the information regarding the parameters, the containers and the commands used in AcubeSAT Yamcs Instance.

 * The dt.xml file contains all **ParameterTypes** for Telemetry and **ArgumentTypes** for Telecommanding.